belak/gitdir/README.md

 ## Building

-From the root of the source tree, run:
+Clone the repository somewhere, outside the GOPATH.
+Then, from the root of the source tree, run:

 ```
 go build